kubetail-org/fancy-ansi/README.md

 * Supports easy customization using CSS variables
 * Supports almost all SGR codes
-* Includes a Tailwind plugin that enables support for theming easily
+* Includes a Tailwind plugin that enables support for easy theming
 * Includes a React component for easy use in a React environment
 * Includes useful utilities like `hasAnsi()` and `stripAnsi()` that come in handy when working with ANSI
 * Includes popular color palettes that can be swapped in easily